Baby Shower Cookies

 - milk or water to adjust consistency

 - Mix powdered sugar, corn syrup and flavorings together at a low speed until thoroughly blended without any small pockets of powdered sugar.
 Do not use high speed or you will end up with bubbles.
+Divide the icing into smaller amounts for coloring.
+I use these for coloring icing.

 - For thicker icing to use for outlining or writing, add additional powdered sugar until you get the desired consistency.